-5 Voluntary participation and withdrawal
+Voluntary participation and withdrawal

 Participation in any research project is entirely voluntary.
 If you do not wish to take part, you do not have to.
 If you decide to take part and later change your mind, you are free to withdraw from the project at any stage.
-Your decision will not affect your routine treatment, your relationship with those treating you or your relationship with [insert site name].
+Your decision will not affect your routine treatment, your relationship with those treating you or your relationship with Royal Perth Hospital.

 If you do decide to take part, you will be given this Participant Information Sheet and Consent Form to sign and you will be given a copy to keep.